 Keywords: Halloween, Cookies, Oatmeal Cookies, Reese’s Pieces Cookies, Candy

 You can easily freeze cookie dough to bake another day.
 Simply scoop 1-2 tablespoons of the batter into balls and place on a cookie sheet.
 Place the sheet into the freezer and freeze for approx. 1 hour.
 Then transfer the cookie dough balls into an airtight container or a freezer bag and freeze for up to 2 months.
-Defrost cookies at room temperature before baking.
+For best results defrost cookies at room temperature before baking.

 Oatmeal cookies are done baking once the bottoms are lightly browned and the middle of the cookie is just slightly underdone.
 Let the cookies sit on the hot baking pan for 5 minutes before removing them to a cooling rack.
 The cookies will firm up once cooled.

-Whatever type of cookie you are making always add a few extra bits to the top of the cookie balls before baking. ie. For chocolate chip cookies, make sure to add extra chocolate chips to the top of the cookie dough balls before baking.
+Whatever type of cookie you are making always add a few extra bits to the tops of the cookies before baking. ie. for chocolate chip cookies, make sure to add extra chocolate chips to the top of the cookie dough balls before baking.
 This will give you a professional bakery-style cookie.

 You may also like: